 - A blood test is done 12 weeks after you finish your treatment to check if you are cured of hepatitis C.

 - If you are not cured of hepatitis C, you will need to be retreated.
 Speak with your nurse or doctor about your options.

 How can I stay healthy after being cured?

 1. Prevent reinfection

 - After you are cured, you can get hepatitis C again.

-- Use new drug equipment every time you use, including needles, syringes, filters, washes, water and cookers.
-Use your own pipe or stem, mouthpiece, and rolled paper or straws when smoking or snorting drugs.
+- Use new equipment every time you use drugs, including new needles, syringes, filters, sterile water and cookers for injecting drugs.
+Use your own pipe or stem and mouthpiece for smoking drugs, and your own rolled paper, straws or other supplies when snorting drugs.